 Q: What are your three most favorite books of all times, and what three books would you say most influenced your writing?

 A: Only three books?
 I need three bookcases at least!
 Very well then, I will name Ficciones by Borges, The Name of the Rose by Eco, and Shakespeare.
 More specific?
 Bejabbers, what a harsh taskmaster/mistress you are!
 King Lear.
 No, wait, The Tempest.

-And for three books that influenced my writing, I will choose Love in the Time of Cholera by Marquez, The Daughter of Time by Josephine Tey, and A Canticle for Leibowitz by Walter M. Miller Jr.
+And for three books which influenced my writing, I will choose A Thousand Years of Solitude by Marquez, The Daughter of Time by Josephine Tey, and A Canticle for Leibowitz by Water M. Miller Jr.

 eBooks by Robinette Waterson can be found at: